-Our policy is also influenced by approach influenced by the Hertfordshire therapeutic approach.
-Staff are trained in 'Therapeutic Thinking' (Previously called Hertfordshire STEPS) which aims to reduce and manage conflict and support a positive school ethos.
-We have two certified tutors: Mrs J Fitzgerald and Ms M Hussein.
+Our policy is closely based on the Hertfordshire therapeutic approach.
+Staff are trained in 'Therapeutic Thinking' (previously called Hertfordshire STEPS) which aims to reduce and manage conflict and support a positive school ethos.
+We have three certified tutors: Mrs J Fitzgerald, Ms M Hussein and Mrs D Marlow.